-This is Bailey’s first Halloween with my family and I can’t wait to dress her in the perfect costume.
-She’s even been invited to a Halloween party!
-Choosing a costume for a healthy dog like Bailey is easy, but it’s a little more complicated to find perfect Halloween costumes for dogs in wheelchairs.
-If you’re planning to take your specially-abled dog trick-or-treating here are some costume tips to keep in mind.
+Choosing a costume for an able-bodied dog is fun and easy, but it’s a little more complicated to find perfect Halloween costumes for dogs in wheelchairs.
+If you’re planning to take your specially-abled dog trick-or-treating this year, here are great costume ideas to keep in mind.

 Pick a costume that only goes as far as the waist.
 Wigs are ideal because they don’t touch any of the moving parts of a dog wheelchair.
 Pet spray on paint is also a good choice to add a pop of color.